sourcegraph/about/handbook/engineering/engineering-management.md

 ### Manager in training trial period

-During the trial period the manager in training will assume full Engineering Manager responsibility as outlined in the [Engineering Manager responsibilities](roles.md#engineering-manager).
+During the trial period, the manager in training will assume full Engineering Manager responsibility as outlined in the [Engineering Manager responsibilities](roles.md#engineering-manager).

 The teammate's manager or another nominated manager will become their sponsoring manager for the duration of the trial period.
-The sponsoring manager must commit to providing extra support to the manager in training during the trial period which will last 12 weeks.
+The sponsoring manager must commit to providing extra support to the manager in training during the trial period, which will last 12 weeks.
-The trial period may be extended if agreed to by the manager in training and the sponsoring manager, however, should not be extended to more than 16 weeks.
+The trial period may be extended if agreed to by the manager in training and the sponsoring manager.
+However, the trial period should not be extended to more than 16 weeks.

-The sponsoring manager will give the manager in training active coaching and feedback during weekly 1-1s and conduct bi-weekly 1-1s with the manager in training's direct reports to collect feedback, and set them up for success.
+The sponsoring manager will give the manager in training active coaching and feedback during weekly 1-1s and conduct bi-weekly 1-1s with the manager in training's direct reports to collect feedback and set them up for success.
-Halfway through their trial period the manager in training will receive an interim performance evaluation to help them identify strengths and shortcomings as an engineering manager and give them an opportunity to adjust if needed.
+Halfway through their trial period, the manager in training will receive an interim performance evaluation to help them identify strengths and shortcomings as an engineering manager and allow them to adjust if needed.

 The trial period can be canceled by the manager in training or the sponsoring manager at any time if it is not working out.